Alexhuszagh/PyCPP/README.md

 make -j 5                       # "msbuild pycpp.sln" for MSVC
 ```

+> **WARNING** Linking with libc++ (LLVM) causes issues with the LZMA compressors and decompressors.
+Any patches would be wonderful, in the meantime, please use GCC or link with libstdc++.

 ## Performance

 To avoid long build times, PyCPP avoids inlining functions at all costs, and minimizes template definitions within headers, coming with a slight performance penalty.
 Using link-time optimization should remedy these issues, and mitigate the need for explicit inlining.